 Although it is commonly assumed, the biblical account doesn't actually mention a stable, or a cave, as early church tradition suggests.(6) However, Luke chapter 2 mentions a couple of important details—that He was "laid in a manger" (a type of feeding trough for animals,) and that there was "no room at the inn."
 There's no mention of an innkeeper, and the word translated as "inn" is the Greek word kataluma, which might be better translated "guest room."
 In fact, Jesus uses the same word in Luke 22:11 in reference to the Upper Room, the site of the Last Supper.

-As I've written previously, Mary and Joseph most likely did not attempt to stay at an inn, but it would have been customary for them to stay with Joseph's relatives in Bethlehem.
+Mary and Joseph most likely did not attempt to stay at an inn, but it would have been customary for them to stay with Joseph's relatives in Bethlehem.
 With the house overcrowded due to the government-mandated census and the guest room occupied, Jesus was probably born on the lower level of the dwelling.
 This is where animals were sometimes brought inside at night to keep warm and safe from theft, which explains why there was a manger.(7)

 Have a well-informed and Merry Christmas!